Evan Thomas, Radcliffe and Company: Post-war depression

 Although substantial sums of money were received in compensation for the ships lost in the war, Evan Thomas, Radcliffe, unlike some other Cardiff shipowning companies, did not immediately enter the post-war market for very expensive ships.
 In 1919, the company owned only nine ships, with a total gross tonnage of 41,254.
 The company bought only one ship, Ethel Radcliffe, in 1920 as a replacement for the 20 ships lost in the war.
 As a result the company was well able to weather the storm of the slump in the 1920s.

 The one new ship, Ethel Radcliffe, of 5,673 gross tons was built for the company by Craig Taylor & Co. of Stockton-on-Tees at a very inflated price of £274,019.
 She sailed on her maiden voyage under the command of Captain M Mathias of Cardigan with a cargo of coal for Port Said.
 She then sailed in ballast to Mauritius returning to London with a cargo of sugar, then to Norfolk, Virginia in ballast to return to Immingham with a cargo of coal.

 In 1919 and 1920 many of Evan Thomas, Radcliffe's ships were time chartered to other companies, but 1921 saw the slump really biting with the result that many of the company's ships were laid up for extended periods because no cargoes were available for them.
 Despite this, some of the Evan Thomas, Radcliffe ships were fully occupied in the first few years of the 1920s, although substantial losses were made on many of the voyages.
 Despite the fact that some of the ships were in constant employ in the early twenties, the golden era was obviously over and the annual reports of the various single ship companies that made up Evan Thomas, Radcliffe & Company reflect the general gloom and depression that seemed to have prevailed among the Cardiff shipowners in the early twenties.

 In anticipation of those better times, Evan Thomas, Radcliffe began to invest money in new ships in 1925.
 The new ships were considerably cheaper than Ethel Radcliffe of 1920, built when the prices of new and old ships were very inflated.
 Nevertheless, in the 1920s substantial losses were made in the trading of all the ships.

 The Great Depression that started in 1929 caused a worldwide slump in merchant shipping.
-After a few years trade began to recover, and the company invested in two new ships from Bartram & Sons of Sunderland: the sister ships Llanashe launched in 1936 and Llandaff launched in 1937.
-Unusually for steamships built in the 1930s Llanashe and Llandaff each had a compound engine.
-Triple-expansion engines had largely superseded compound engines in the 1860s.
-But in Llanashe and Llandaff the compound engine was combined with a exhaust steam turbine to achieve a third stage of steam expansion and hence economy in bunkering.
+After a few years trade began to recover, and the company invested in two new ships from Bartram & Sons of Sunderland: the sister ships Llanashe launched in 1936, and Llandaff launched in 1937.
+These two sister ships each had a four-cylinder compound engine with single-reduction gearing, plus an exhaust steam turbine with double-reduction gearing: a system devised by White's Marine Engineering Company to maximise efficiency, and hence fuel economy.